Spinning Up a WordPress Local Environment with 10up WP-Scaffold and @wordpress/env

 -

-- Once the Docker environment is set up, login to the WordPress admin and activate the “WpScaffold10up Block Theme”
+- Once the Docker environment is set up, login to the WordPress admin and activate your theme:

 - Login: http://localhost:8888/wp-admin